Machine Gun (Jimi Hendrix song)

 "Machine Gun" is a song written by American musician Jimi Hendrix, and originally recorded for the 1970 Band of Gypsys album, with Billy Cox and Buddy Miles.
-It is a lengthy, loosely defined (jam-based) protest of the Vietnam War, and perhaps a broader comment on conflict of any kind.
+It is a lengthy, loosely defined (jam-based) protest of the Vietnam War.

 At a performance in Berkeley, California, Hendrix introduced the song:

 Hendrix's 12-minute performance of "Machine Gun" for the Band of Gypsys is often lauded as his greatest, and is considered a stunning display of guitar virtuosity.
 Hendrix's long guitar solos and percussive riffs combine with controlled feedback to simulate the sounds of a battlefield, such as helicopters, dropping bombs, explosions, machine guns, and the screams and cries of those wounded or grieving.
-Although a proper studio recording was never realized, several other live recordings exist.
+Although a proper studio recording was never realized, several live recordings exist.

 Origins

 Hendrix debuted "Machine Gun" in September 1969 in a performance on The Dick Cavett Show.

 He was backed by drummer Mitch Mitchell, bassist Cox, and conga player Juma Sultan, who along with Larry Lee and Jerry Velez, performed at Woodstock as "Gypsy Sun and Rainbows".
 At about two and a half minutes, it is the shortest known performance of the song.
 Later releases vary from ten to twenty minutes.
 The improvisatory material revolves around a core descending riff and bassline: the song opens with a Uni-Vibe-based guitar riff intended to mimic the sound of a firing machine gun.
 The bass and drum patterns then commence.
 The rather sparse lyrics, which differ in every performance, relate the point of view of a soldier fighting in war: